Baked Falafel | Cook for Your Life | At Fred Hutch

 2. Add the remaining ingredients to a blender or food processor and blend until the mixture is the consistency of a moist cookie dough.
 Let the mixture sit for 15 minutes.

 3. Make 1-inch-sized balls from the mix and place on the oiled baking sheet, leaving space in between balls (should yield approximately 8 balls).
 Bake for 15 minutes, flipping about halfway through the cooking time.
 Remove the pan from the oven.
-Serve immediately with our Tzatziki sauce.
+Serve immediately with Tzatziki or sauce of choice.

 Registered Dietitian Approved